-- Address potential barriers to the use of digital building permits and compliance checks including knowledge gaps, technology deployment, and the regulatory and policy context; - Take into account the wide range of actors involved in applying for, receiving and using permits and the related compliance (e.g. design, engineering and other construction professionals, researchers, industry especially SMEs, and public authorities), taking into consideration questions of accessibility and user acceptance; - Take into account the international contexts and developments in construction-related data including BIM and GIS but also the capacities and opportunities presented in different parts of Europe.
-Proposals should therefore build on previous research, such as the outputs of the DigiPLACE project6; - Address the potential for upskilling and re-skilling of the construction value chain as a result of the innovation; - Contribute to an EU-wide framework for the digitalisation and automation of machine readable permits and compliance checks for construction works, including by collaborating with similar projects including those funded under this call; - Develop technical guidelines and semantic models applicable to different EU countries.
+- Develop solutions that harness the potential of digitalisation to accelerate processes and improve productivity, open up new methods of working and business models.
+For example, proposals should make use of disruptive technologies such as Artificial Intelligence, algorithm based checks, Human Aided Design and Compliance; - Address potential barriers to the use of digital building permits and compliance checks including knowledge gaps, technology deployment, standards, and the regulatory and policy context; - Take into account the wide range of actors involved in applying for, receiving and using permits and the related compliance (e.g. design, engineering and other construction professionals, researchers, industry especially SMEs, and public authorities), taking into consideration questions of accessibility, inclusivity including gender issues, and user acceptance; - Take into account the international contexts and developments in construction-related data including BIM and GIS but also the capacities and opportunities presented in different parts of Europe.
+Proposals should therefore build on previous research, such as the outputs of the DigiPLACE project7; - Address the potential for upskilling and re-skilling of the construction value chain as a result of the innovation; - Contribute to an EU-wide framework for the digitalisation and automation of machine readable permits and compliance checks for construction works, including by collaborating with similar projects including those funded under this call; - Develop technical guidelines and semantic models applicable to different EU countries.